wenyuzhao/harness/README.md

 # Getting Started

 1. Install the harness CLI: `cargo install harness-cli`.
-2. Get the example crate: `git clone https://github.com/wenyuzhao/cargo-harness.git && cd cargo-harness/examples/sort`.
+2. Get the example crate: `git clone https://github.com/wenyuzhao/harness.git && cd harness/examples/sort`.
 3. Start an evaluation: `cargo harness run`.
 4. View results: `cargo harness report`.

-Please see more [examples](/examples) on how to configure and use `cargo-harness`.
+Please see more [examples](/examples) on how to configure and use `harness`.
 The evaluation configs can be found in _Cargo.toml_ of each example crate.

 # _<ins>Precise</ins>_ Measurement

 ## Interleaved runs

-For a evaluation, given benchmark programs $P_1..P_p$, builds $B_1..B_b$, and we run each $(P, B)$ pair for $I$ invocations, `cargo-harness` will use the following run order, row by row:
+For a evaluation, given benchmark programs $P_1..P_p$, builds $B_1..B_b$, and we run each $(P, B)$ pair for $I$ invocations, `harness` will use the following run order, row by row:

 $$I_1\ :\ [P_1B_1,\ P_1B_2,\ ..,\ P_1B_b],\ \ \ [P_2B_1,\ P_2B_2,\ ..,\ P_2B_b]\ \ \ ...\ \ \ [P_pB_1,\ P_pB_2,\ ..,\ P_pB_b]$$